-In the first of a new series, “quick fix” articles are straight to the point tips on how you might improve or better a common exercise.
+In the first of a new series, “exercise upgrade” articles are straight to the point tips on how you might improve or better a common exercise.
 Today it’s the turn of Band Shoulder Dislocates…

 Band shoulder dislocates